vsanthanam/NetworkReachability/Sources/NetworkReachability/NetworkReachability.docc/NetworkMonitorGuide.md

 }
 ```

+- Note: This API requires iOS 13, macOS 10.15, tvOS 13, or watchOS 6

 ### Observing network path updates

 If you need to observe all network path changes, ``NetworkMonitor`` provides several asynchronous APIs that will allow you to integrate network path data into any existing pipeline

 ##### Closures

+You can use a closure to observe network path updates over time.
+You can pass in the closure on initialization, or add one later using the `updateHandler` property.

 ```swift
 import Network